 Section 2: Election and Terms

-The Academy Chief Delegate will be elected by the Academy Membership, serving on the
+The Academy Chief Delegate will be elected by the Academy Membership. , serving on the

 Executive Committee as noted in Article VII.
 An additional Academy Delegate will be elected by the Academy Membership.

 The term of each Academy Delegate shall be three (3) years or until the election and installation of successors.